RitikaPanchal01/medical_insight/README.md

 The app maintains a session state to track the chat history and previous responses for a seamless user experience.

 ---

-Feel free to customize this readme according to your specific needs and additional functionalities!